 The event landing template.

-One template, works for all four cert tiers.
-The Rescue Diver Ready Day (FL 2026) version shown here.
+The Rescue Diver Ready Day (Tigertail, September 2026) event page.
+The same template adapts to the community calendar events (Lobster Hunt, Lionfish Derby, etc.).
 Notice the "Who it's actually for" section ... inviting the mom who dives twice a year, not just hardcore outdoorsmen.

 Page mockup · Founder